icshwi/e3training/workbook/chapter06.md

 * Understand variables and parameters within an IOC
 * Run commands to access access variables and parameters from within an IOC
-* Understand EPICS and e3 environment variable when a module is configured
+* Understand EPICS and e3 environment variables used when a module is configured
 * Combine variable commands to access path or files of any module within an IOC

 ---